-To evaluate our overall approach, we first divide the classifiers into two groups: (1) classifiers used during optimization (\texttt{ResNet\{18,34,50\}}, \texttt{SE-ResNet\{34, 50,101\}}) and (2) hold-out classifiers for evaluation (\texttt{ResNet101}, \texttt{SE-ResNet18}).
-We specifically choose evaluation classifiers with different architectures to ensure our approach fools classifiers with different learned representations.
-We define a control point lattice with $n_x,n_y, n_z = 32$ control points, and optimize for $S=100$ steps, using Adam~\cite{kingma2014adam} with a learning rate of $\alpha=5\times10^{-3}$ that follows a cosine annealing learning rate schedule~\cite{loshchilov2016sgdr}.
-We further set $\lambda_\text{smooth},\lambda_\text{bend}=1\times10^{8}$, $\gamma=4.5$, and $\tau=1$.\footnote{We note that systematic hyperparameter ablation is inherently difficult in our setting, as no ground-truth target morphology or reliable quality metric exists.
-Hyperparameters were therefore selected based on qualitative assessment.} To ensure changes are limited to facial features, we prohibit deformations in the posterior half of the volume by fixing the control point displacements to zero.
+We divide the classifiers into two groups: (1) classifiers used during optimization (\texttt{ResNet\{18,34,50\}}, \texttt{SE-ResNet\{34,50,101\}}) and (2) hold-out classifiers reserved for evaluation (\texttt{ResNet101}, \texttt{SE-ResNet18}).
+The evaluation classifiers were deliberately chosen to differ in architecture from those used during optimization, ensuring that our approach generalizes beyond the specific learned representations it was trained against.
+We further define a control point lattice with $n_x, n_y, n_z = 32$ and optimize for $S=100$ steps using Adam~\cite{kingma2014adam} with a learning rate of $\alpha=5\times10^{-3}$ and a cosine annealing schedule~\cite{loshchilov2016sgdr}.
+We set $\lambda_\text{smooth}, \lambda_\text{bend} = 1\times10^{8}$, $\gamma=4.5$, and $\tau=1$.\footnote{In the absence of ground-truth target morphologies, hyperparameters were selected based on qualitative assessment of anatomical plausibility.} To ensure modifications are limited to facial features, we fix control point displacements in the posterior half of the volume to zero.